sumitsingh306/splunk-gcp-functions/Examples/Examples-cleanup.md

 ## Warning
 **THIS CANNOT BE UNDONE!!!**
 Make sure you don't want to keep any remaining data!!!
 The following commands also deletes all objects stored within the buckets.
 These objects cannot be recovered.
-If you want to avoid accidentally deleting objects, use the gsutil rb command below, which only deletes a bucket if the bucket is empty.
+If you want to avoid accidentally deleting objects, use the replace gsutil rm with the gsutil rb command below, which only deletes a bucket if the bucket is empty.

 Update the Highlighted items, and save as a shell script (e.g. cleanup.sh).